Soleta Homes

 Heat recovery ventilation

-Mechanical ventilation with heat recovery (MVHR) — incoming fresh air is preheated by outgoing stale air.
-Efficiency above 90%.
-Essential for airtight buildings; eliminates condensation and maintains air quality.
+Mechanical ventilation with heat recovery (MVHR) — incoming fresh air is preheated by outgoing exhaust air.
+Heat-recovery efficiency above 90%.
+It maintains air quality and eliminates condensation in airtight buildings.

 05